Bison Harvest

 Support Our Work

-As part of American Prairie’s desire to make a positive contribution to bison restoration efforts across North America, in addition the providing public harvest opportunities hundreds of bison have been distributed to tribal and conservation herds across the United States.
+We are proud to contribute to bison conservation efforts across the country.
+In addition to providing public harvest opportunities, we have distributed hundreds of bison to tribal and conservation herds across the United States.

 Other Bison Restoration Projects & Programs